-Primary: UAM-CTC Department of Public Safety

 Support: Ashley County Search & Rescue

 North Crossett Volunteer Fire Department

 Crossett Fire Department

-UAM Department of Public Safety
+UAM University Police Department

-The UAM-CTC Department of Public Safety is the primary responsible department for providing search and rescue capabilities for the Crossett campus community during an incident, and may require support from Ashley County Search & Rescue, North Crossett Volunteer Fire Department, Crossett Fire Department, and UAM Department of Public Safety.
+The UAM-CTC University Police Department is the primary responsible department for providing search and rescue capabilities for the Crossett campus community during an incident, and may require support from Ashley County Search & Rescue, North Crossett Volunteer Fire Department, Crossett Fire Department, and UAM University Police Department.

-- The Director of Public Safety, or designee, provides for coordination between departments and partnering agencies to mitigate, prepare for, respond to, and recover from an incident requiring search and rescue. - Develop and maintain a list of possible resources that could be requested in an emergency. - Ensure that the appropriate personnel are trained to the proper level of NIMS. - Maintain a list of trained personnel to serve in the EOC during an emergency or disaster. - Develop procedures to document costs for reimbursement. - Participate in drills and exercises when requested.
+- The Director of University Police, or designee, provides for coordination between departments and partnering agencies to mitigate, prepare for, respond to, and recover from an incident requiring search and rescue. - Develop and maintain a list of possible resources that could be requested in an emergency. - Ensure that the appropriate personnel are trained to the proper level of NIMS. - Maintain a list of trained personnel to serve in the EOC during an emergency or disaster. - Develop procedures to document costs for reimbursement. - Participate in drills and exercises when requested.